Know the Strengths and Skills of Your People

 As a coach, what do you think is truly keeping your people from achieving great sales success?

-As a manager, how do you know this for sure?
-If you know this for sure, why aren’t you doing more to fix it?
+As a manager, how do you know this for certain?
+If you know those hurdles, why aren’t you doing more to help?

 Why are some people on your team already over-achieving seemingly on their own each month, some are

 They don’t know the roadmap for success in your company and don’t know what behaviors to execute on daily and track to for success.
 Do you know these?
 Are they being held accountable

 They don’t know or have the tools to execute the plan on a regular basis and what to do to get more effective in their conversations with prospects and clients.

 They have mental and emotional roadblocks that no matter if you give them the plan and tools for success and hold them accountable to executing them, they’ll still find an excuse of why it didn’t happen or a way to screw it up.

 Do you know who on your team is truly motivated to achieve sales success and committed to doing whatever it takes to get there?
 Do you really know what even motivates them?
 (Here's a hint – have you ever asked them what truly motivates them?)